 Quantcast Measure is completely free of charge.

-You can download audience data for your web properties in CSV format.
+You can download audience data for any of your properties or audience segments in CSV format.
 This includes all report information you see when you sign into Quantcast, including traffic, traffic frequency, demographics, geographies, lifestyle and business.
 To start, sign into Quantcast and click the Download button to select the data you want to use.

 If your staging environment is a subdomain of a site you’ve Quantified, such as staging.quantcast.com, you may see reporting on this traffic rolling into your total.
 The best way to keep our measurement pixel from reporting traffic on these kinds of pages is to either include the pixel selectively when you generate these pages, or configure your firewall to block requests to quantserve.com referred from that domain.